How do I Become a Scuba Diving Instructor, and be successful!

 At the end of the instructor development course, there is an exam – the feared PADI Instructor Exam!
 It is human nature to focus on passing this exam, but it isn’t the real test at all!
 The true test is the first class you will teach as a PADI instructor.

 You want to learn from a course director who teaches you to be a good instructor, NOT how to pass the IE. Course directors that focus on getting the perfect score in the IE often do so as the cost of preparing you for the real-life problems that the IDC should be preparing you to handle.
 The experience your course director has will play a big part in this.
 When I first started teaching as a new course director, I fell into this trap myself.
-I was more concerned about my candidates passing the IE than taking the time to focus on more real world training.
-As time passed and my confidence built, I started to assign problems I knew my instructor candidates would face in their day to day work after they had passed the IE. It's one thing to pass the IE, but once you land your first job, if you make a mess of the first few courses you teach, you are going to lose that job.
+I was more concerned about my candidates passing the IE than taking the time to focus on more real-world training.
+As time passed and my confidence built, I started to assign problems I knew my instructor candidates would face in their day-to-day work after they had passed the IE. It's one thing to pass the IE, but once you land your first job, if you make a mess of the first few courses you teach, you are going to lose that job.
 I realized it was my job to make sure that didn’t happen.

 What is the PADI IDC?
 You learn positive teaching techniques, effective control and supervision underwater.